 Treatment for mallet finger is usually nonsurgical.
 If there is no fracture, then the assumption is that the end of the tendon has been ruptured, allowing the end of the finger to droop.
-Usually continuous splinting for six weeks followed by six weeks of night time splinting will result in satisfactory healing and allow the finger to extend.
+Usually continuous splinting for eight weeks followed by two weeks of night time splinting will result in satisfactory healing and allow the finger to extend.

 In some extreme cases where the patient has to use the hands to continue working (such as a surgeon), a metal pin can be placed inside the bone across the DIP joint to act as an internal splint and allow the patient to continue to use the hand.
 The pin is removed at six weeks.
 Splinting may even work when the injury is quite old.
 Most doctors will splint the finger for eight to twelve weeks to see if the drooping lessens to a tolerable amount before considering surgery.